 Since their wedding in August, she and Eythan have been on a crazy adventure between Canada and the USA where she gets her cancer treatment.
 They have not lived on their own yet.
 They have lived with her parents Sherie and Aaron in Sudbury, with us in Sault Ste Marie, and with the Katzenbacks in Arizona (Thank you, Charlene and Jason💗).

 They did have an apartment for a few days before their honeymoon, but in the blink of an eye, God changed their life plans.
 He hasn’t given them the royal life, they are living more like gypsies, never really knowing what is going to happen next.

 Jazmin was talking about this yesterday.
-We were discussing having a purpose in life and how right now her purpose is to just work at getting healthy and being married.
+We were discussing having a purpose in life and how right now her goal is to just work at getting healthy and being married.
 Her dreams are on hold for now.
 She doesn’t get to look into the crystal ball and see the ending.

 One thing I have come to value in Jazmin is her honesty.
 She doesn’t pretend to have it all together, all the time.
 She shared how her mom, Sherie, told her it’s okay to have bad days.
-Sherie is such a good mother and is exactly the mother Jazmin needed for this battle.
+Sherie is such a good mother and is precisely the mother Jazmin needed for this battle.

 Sometimes cancer patients feel they have to be strong, ALL THE TIME.

 There are days when a cancer patient just needs to have a good cry, the battle is fierce and seems endless.

 What do I see in Jazmin: a loving wife, a fur baby mom who is terrific, a lovely daughter and a devoted friend.
 A young woman with great purpose who has an incredible trust in God and walks daily wanting to glorify him in her journey.